igormomc/Twitterpolitics/README.md

-# Forum / Twitter Lookalike
+# Forum / Simple Online post app

 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.